Accessibility

 The public bus route 442 takes visitors directly from Toblach/Dobbiaco, Niederdorf/Villabassa to the Pragser Wildsee lake.
 Local public transport fares apply.

-Mobilcards, Guestpasses and value cards as well as the Südtirolpass are valid.
+Mobilcards, the Südtrol Guest Pass as well as the Südtirolpass are valid.
 The Mobilcard is available at the "südtirolmobil" sales points and at the tourist offices.
 Bus tickets can also be purchased directly from the bus driver.
 Please note that payment is only possible in cash.
 Reservation is not required.

-Right now on bus 442 Mobilcards, Südtirol Alto Adige Guest Pass Braies and value cards as well as the Südtirolpass are valid.
+Right now on bus 442 Mobilcards, the Südtrol Guest Pass as well as the Südtirolpass are valid.

 Yes, the Südtirol Pass is valid for the bus.